Have an Eye for Detail? Be a Shutterstock Image Reviewer

 • The skills needed to do quick edits on some photos

 The way Shutterstock currently has things set up, you’ll get paid for every image you review.
 In 2011 the pay was $0.05 per image reviewed.
-There’s been no word about whether or not this amount has changed in recent years.
+I did find a post on Glassdoor that states an average of $10 an hour though that's more recent.

 One Word of Warning